 The university protects its most vital, widely-accessed university and personal information resources with Duo two-factor authentication.
 This additional layer of protection provides insurance against threats to faculty, staff and student personal information, sensitive research data and other university information and resources.

-2-Factor Authentication will soon be mandatory for all students, faculty and staff at USD.
+The University requires Multi-Factor Authentication (MFA) for all faculty, staff and new students.
+It will become mandatory for all students on January 27, 2021.
 If you have not yet enrolled, please take a few minutes to do so!

 How do I enroll?

 When you log in with your ID and password to access services using the new procedure, you will be prompted to enroll.

 Steps for signing up: